Tgrif49/Final-project-griffith/README.md

 <br><br>
 ![](pics/residual_constr.png)
 <br><br>
-This plot shows how far our predicted values for the unemployment deviate from the actual values in the dataset, with the red line representing 0, or no deviation from eachother.
+This plot shows how far our predicted values for the unemployment deviate from the actual values in the dataset, with the red line representing 0, or no deviation from each other.
 This plot is useful because it additionally colors the points by the timeframe, so we can see which timeframes we predicted more accurately than others.

 ### Manufacturing <a name="subsec4-2"></a>